 Posting pictures of the products you want to sell on Instagram may not be enough at first, especially if you do not have that many ‘Followers’ yet.
 Here are some techniques on how you could increase the reach of your IG posts.

-Pictures on Instagram become searchable if the one who posted it used hashtags.
+Pictures on Instagram become searchable if the one who posted them used hashtags.
 The easiest and the best way to find out which hashtags to use is by observing your competitors’ Instagram posts.
 If you are selling locally, make sure to use the appropriate hashtag for your area.

 The first hashtag is used globally and your item might just drown in the millions of pictures tagged with #chanel.
 Buyers in the Philippines will search for Instagram using #chanelph to find local sellers selling Chanel.